cloudhead/nakamoto/README.md

 Client side block filtering (BIP 157/158) is implemented and working.
 See `nakamoto-wallet` for an example of how to use it.

-Once peer-to-peer layer encryption (BIP 151) lands in Core, it will also be implemented in Nakamoto.
+Peer-to-peer layer encryption (BIP 324), available in Bitcoin Core since v26.0, will also be implemented in Nakamoto soon.

 Finally, a C FFI will be implemented, to make it easy to embed the client in mobile applications.